squareblob/MountAugusta/Constitution.md

 ## B. Property rights

-I. Property may not be modified, moved, or destroyed without the consent of the property owner unless such action is the minimum required to bring such property within legal bounds.
+i.
+Property may not be modified, moved, or destroyed without the consent of the property owner unless such action is the minimum required to bring such property within legal bounds.

-II.
+ii.
 Property owners confer the right to map and world download all owned property in the State of Mount Augusta, given the actions are not used to reveal sensitive information, viz. information that cannot be gleaned from viewing the property with a vanilla client from a public space.

-III.
+iii.
 Taking ownership of property within the State of Mount Augusta does not grant the power to release the property to other sovereign entities.

 ## C. Dereliction

-I. Those seeking ownership of a property eligible for dereliction will:
+i.
+Those seeking ownership of a property eligible for dereliction will:

 > a.
 Place a sign at the property with their in-game name, the current date, and the word “Dereliction”, with the sign being unreinforced or stone-reinforced, and accessible for removal by the public.
 The placed dereliction sign is not to be considered the property of anyone.
 >
 > b.
 Make a post on the subreddit /r/MtAugusta containing [Dereliction] in the title, the coordinates of the sign, the coordinates of the property, and a link to one or more screenshots of the property, showing relevant structures and the dereliction sign.

-III.
+iii.
 For 7 days after the post declaring intention of dereliction is made, any participant in Mount Augustan affairs as defined by the Constitution of Mount Augusta, Article I. Voting, A. Voting Eligibility and Registration, iii.
 Gaining voter registration, may object to the dereliction by commenting on the post stating their objection, and their reason for it.

-IV.
+iv.
 If the initiator of a dereliction believes an objection to their dereliction to be frivolous or unjustifiable, they may have the Judges review the objection.
 The Judges will then vote to sustain or overrule said objection, with a majority vote deciding the outcome.
 Should there be a tie amongst the vote of the Judges, the vote of the Mayor will count as the tiebreaker.
 If an objection is overruled, the objection is invalid.
 Derelictions are assumed not to have gone through while voting is underway.

-V. Objections made by the owner of the property which is having dereliction attempted upon cannot be overruled.
+v.
+Objections made by the owner of the property which is having dereliction attempted upon cannot be overruled.

-VI.
+vi.
 If an objection is made and not overruled, the dereliction sign must be removed within 14 days from the initial date of the r/MtAugusta dereliction post or 7 days after the objection was sustained by a vote of the Judges (and Mayor if applicable), whichever is later.
 If this is not done, the objection will not be valid.

-VII.
+vii.
 If there is no valid objection within the 7 day waiting period, the property which was the subject of dereliction proceedings, along with the structures and items within, will become the property of the initiator.

-VIII.
+viii.
 If a property owner will have an extended absence from CivClassic or Reddit, both the posting of a sign on their property declaring this absence, or a post to r/MtAugusta specifying their property and declaring this absence, will exempt the posted property from dereliction for a period of 3 months.

 # Article V. Government offices

 ## A. Protection of the Popular Vote

-I. All government offices with powers beyond those of ordinary residents shall be created and filled by popular vote.
+i.
+All government offices with powers beyond those of ordinary residents shall be created and filled by popular vote.
 No office may have the power to contradict or override a popular vote for any reason.

 ## B. The Mayor's Powers

-I. The Mayor will have the responsibility of adding bills that have passed to the Constitution and keeping it up to date during their term.
+i.
+The Mayor will have the responsibility of adding bills that have passed to the Constitution and keeping it up to date during their term.

-II.
+ii.
 The Mayor is responsible for ensuring bills that have passed to the constitution

-III.
+iii.
 The Mayor will function as the highest ranking arbitrator.

 > a.
 Any parties in conflict can name any third party as their arbitrator, however any and all appeals go to the Mayor.
 >
 > b.
 If the Mayor is a party in any arbitration or judgment appeal, they cannot act as their own final arbitrator.
 Both parties, in this case alone, may agree to a third party to act as final arbitrator, waiving their rights to further appeal.
 If neither party can agree to a third party arbitrator after 7 days, the Judges must appoint by unanimous decision a third party arbitrator, and both party's right to further appeal is waived.

-IV.
+iv.
 The Mayor is in charge of foreign policy.

 > a.
 The Mayor is responsible for nominating a Diplomat.
 If a Diplomat is elected by the people, this supersedes the Mayor’s decision.
 >
 > b.
 The Mayor may delegate decision-making powers on matters of foreign policy to the Diplomat on a case-by-case basis when faced with international issues.

-V. The Mayor's duty includes coordinating National Holidays.
+v.
+The Mayor's duty includes coordinating National Holidays.

-VI.
+vi.
 The Mayor is in charge of creating and appointing citizens to Cupboard Offices as outlined in Article V, Section D of the Constitution.

-VII.
+vii.
 The Mayor's term of office shall be three months long.
 Beyond its natural expiration, the Mayor’s term can be terminated by either the Mayor's resignation or by a passing recall vote.

-VIII.
+viii.
 No person shall hold more than two terms (or 6 months) as Mayor within a 8 month period.

 ## C. The Diplomat’s Responsibilities
-I. The Diplomat is appointed by the Mayor.
+i.
+The Diplomat is appointed by the Mayor.

-II.
+ii.
 The Diplomat's duty is forming and maintaining connections with foreign states and improving the public image of Mount Augusta abroad.

-III.
+iii.
 The Diplomat's term of office is indefinite, and can be terminated by either the Diplomat’s resignation, by the Mayor's decision, or by a passing recall vote.

 ## D. Cupboard Offices

-I. The Cupboard Offices are created and filled at the discretion of the Mayor.
+i.
+The Cupboard Offices are created and filled at the discretion of the Mayor.

-II.
+ii.
 These officers may not be granted any powers beyond those of an ordinary resident.

-III.
+iii.
 Cupboard offices are not exclusively responsible for the duties listed, and no resident should be barred from participation without just cause; holders of these offices are merely the person directly responsible for their duties.

-IV.
+iv.
 These officers are subject to the approval of the citizenry, and are therefore open to recall upon a passing recall vote.

-V. Cupboard offices all serve an indefinite term until replaced.
+v.
+Cupboard offices all serve an indefinite term until replaced.

 ## E. Shared Government Positions

-I. In the event of a person simultaneously holding multiple government positions said person will resign until they only hold one such office or position.
+i.
+In the event of a person simultaneously holding multiple government positions said person will resign until they only hold one such office or position.

 # Article VII.
 Officially Recognized Flag and Holidays

 ## A. Flag Design

-I. The flag of Mount Augusta shall consist of a blue rectangle with a red square in the top left corner or, if on a flagpole, on the top corner on the side touching the pole.
+i.
+The flag of Mount Augusta shall consist of a blue rectangle with a red square in the top left corner or, if on a flagpole, on the top corner on the side touching the pole.
 The red square shall be of such a size that its side extends halfway across the smaller dimension of the flag.

 ## B. National Holidays

-I. June 30th shall be known as the Day of Dan, in commemoration of the mayorship of ProgrammerDan.
+i.
+June 30th shall be known as the Day of Dan, in commemoration of the mayorship of ProgrammerDan.

-II.
+ii.
 In recognition of his service to the city and his sacrifice against those menacing our beautiful Augusta, July 31st shall forever be Henry Draton Memorial Day.
 Suggested celebrations would be for all Augustans to place a hopper outside their home and to play violins softly as the sun sets.
 Of course all may celebrate the brilliant life of this glorious man however they wish.

-III.
+iii.
 The day on which Mount Augusta is officially founded in CivCraft’s third iteration will be edited into this document, and will mark the date of Foundation Day (August 14th), a holiday to commemorate the perseverance of the Augustan people through three eras of CivCraft.

-IV.
+iv.
 Further holidays may be recognized via a popular vote.